Cal-CS-61A-Staff/bacon/README.md

 bin/bacon -i -f strat/*
 ```

-4. Simulate tournament (you can replace '4' below with number of threads desired):
+4. Simulate tournament (you can replace '4' below with any number of threads desired):
 ```sh
 bin/bacon -t 4 -f results.txt
 ```